-The results and financial position for the year ended 31 December 2022 are set out and described in the accompanying annual consolidated financial statements.
+The results and financial position for the year ended 31 December 2023 are set out and described in the accompanying annual consolidated financial statements.
+No other facts or circumstances, except those disclosed below and in the annual consolidated financial statements, require further disclosure.